OHDSI/Visualizations/README.md

 Developing and Debugging
 ------------------------

 The examples are configured using RequireJS and reference CDN hosted libraries for D3, jQuery and others.
-To run the examples, just open one of the examples, set braekpoints and edit-reload to see changes.
+To run the examples, just open one of the examples, set breakpoints and edit-reload to see changes.

 There are no development dependencies required for updating code, although npm is used to version and publish the package.